ATTAINING TO THE OUT-RESURRECTION (EXCERPT OF STUDY GUIDE FOR THE BOOK OF PHILIPPIANS)

 Then there is the fact that the Wife of the Lamb (perhaps a firstfruits of the Bride, according to our view) appears at the beginning of the thousand-year Kingdom Age, clothed in the white raiment of her righteous conduct:

 And to her it was granted to be arrayed in fine linen, clean and bright, for the fine linen is the righteous acts of the saints.
 (Revelation 19:8)

 And then the entire Wife of the Lamb as the glorious holy city, at the end of the thousand-year Kingdom Age:

-And there came unto me one of the seven angels which had the seven vials full of the seven last plagues, and talked with me, saying, Come hither, I will shew thee the bride, the Lambs wife (Revelation 21:9).
+Then one of the seven angels who had the seven bowls filled with the seven last plagues came to me and talked with me, saying, “Come, I will show you the bride, the Lamb’s wife.”
+(Revelation 21:9)

 Barley is the first grain to ripen and was employed during the Levitical feast of Firstfruits.